saulgreenberg/Timelapse/SQLiteNeededFixes.md

    (six recognition tables). **Care point:** each new early `return` on failure must not skip a later step that previously ran unconditionally — read the surrounding method's full control flow before adding the guard.
-3. **#9 — Retry-duration doc fix.** The code comment and commit message both claim "~9s /
-   2000ms max" for the extended busy budget; actual arithmetic (`maxBusyAttempt = busyTimeoutMs > 0 ?
+3. **#9 — Retry-duration doc fix.
+DONE.** The code comment and commit message both claimed "~9s / 2000ms max" for the extended busy budget; actual arithmetic (`maxBusyAttempt = busyTimeoutMs > 0 ?
 7 : 4` in `ExecuteNonQueryWithRollbackCore`,
    `SQLiteWrapper.cs` ~898-943) gives ~7s/1750ms max.
-Either correct the comment to match reality, or bump `maxBusyAttempt` 7→8 to actually reach ~9s — pick one and document it.
+Fixed by correcting the comment at `SQLiteWrapper.cs:938-942` to match reality (not by bumping `maxBusyAttempt`, to avoid a behavior change for a documentation-only problem).
 4. **#10 — Mailto: use the clipboard instead of an oversized URL body.** In `TimelapseMenuHelp.cs:219-253` (`MenuItemEmailErrorLog_Click`): copy `logContents` to the clipboard using the existing pattern at `Dialog/ExceptionShutdownDialog.xaml.cs:150-155`